Please note: this page will be expanded as more speakers are confirmed. Please check back often for updates.

 Michael Freedman-Schnapp is the Director of Policy for New York City Council Member Brad Lander (D-Brooklyn).
 He previously served as Senior Policy Associate for the New York Industrial Retention Network and a community planner for the Center for Court Innovation.
 A community activist at heart, Michael co-led the revitalization of the civic association Neighbors Allied for Good Growth, in advancing open space, affordable housing and livable streets in North Brooklyn.
 He holds a Master in Urban Planning from NYU’s Wagner School for Public Service and a B.A. from the University of Virginia.

-Moses Gates is the director of the Community Housing Association of Managers and Producers (CHAMP), a program of the Association for Neighborhood Housing Development.
+Moses Gates is the director of the Community Housing Association of Managers and Producers (CHAMP), a program of my spy birdhouse phone number the Association for Neighborhood Housing Development.
 He has worked in New York City housing and community development since 2001, and is a licensed New York City tour guide.

 Mark Winston Griffith